Avoid Cooties and Colds to Keep Your Child Healthy

 Little girl getting a bandage on her arm after vaccine

-Cooties have been running wild in schools for years, and they tend to lie mysteriously dormant until recess, when girls chase boys around the playground and vice versa.
+Cooties have been running wild in schools for years.
+They tend to lie mysteriously dormant until recess, when girls chase boys around the playground and vice versa.
 It is nearly impossible for children to avoid catching this imagined disease.
 I myself contracted it three times before learning about the cootie shot.
 If you are unaware of the cootie shot, it’s a brilliant remedy where one child uses her index finger to trace circles and dots on another’s arm, all while proclaiming “Circle, circle.
 Dot, dot.
 Now you’ve got the cootie shot.”

 If your child is unable to find a vaccinated friend to administer the shot, she can simply pass the cooties to another unsuspecting jungle-gym patron by touching him on the arm, shoulder, back or hand.
-Of course getting cooties from the opposite sex is twice as bad as getting them from the same sex, and may require an additional shot.

 Help your child avoid cooties and colds this flu season.